workingDog/scalastix/README.md

 All SDO classes have their required parameters listed first, followed by the optionals.

-Classes have a number of overridden constructors such that:

-All SDO and SRO base constructors start with their "id" parameter, and if omitted, a random id with the correct type is generated.
+All SDO and SRO constructors start with their "id" parameter, and if omitted, a random id with the correct type is generated.

-This is followed by the "created" and "modified" parameters, if omitted the timestamp now is generated.
+ This is followed by the "created" and "modified" parameters, if omitted a timestamp now is generated.

 ## Usage